About Vikings Sailing Club

 Our Story

 The Vikings Sailing Club (VSC) was founded in 1984 by the late Hector Borg Carbott and a few friends as a non-profit organization.
 The Club is run by volunteers, with the objective of facilitating and promoting sailing especially with the young, promoting good sportsmanship and seamanship and organizing racing, social, educational and informative activities which aim to foster the love of sailing.
-The club holds year round beginner sailing courses as part of the Sportmalta on the move program and also offers other more advanced courses for sailors interested in competing both locally and abroad.
+The club holds year round beginner sailing courses and also offers other more advanced courses for sailors interested in competing both locally and abroad.

 The Clubhouse